top of page

 • Mature businesses: issues affecting sustainability and maintenance such as the development of new market opportunities or diversification

-Aquaculture in the northeast region includes a diversity of species, systems, and industries.
+Statement of Opportunity: Aquaculture in the northeast region includes a diversity of species, systems, and industries.
 NRAC funds projects that focus on all aspects of aquaculture and emphasize outcomes leading to development and sustainable growth of the industry.
-Members of the IAC have identified the following challenges as major constraints:
+Members of the Industry Advisory Committee have identified the following challenges as major constraints:

 • Navigating the regulatory environment